danielkiing3/family_bottom_sheet/README.md

 # Inspiration
 This package is inspired by the Family app's bottom sheet design system — where bottom sheets act as dynamic navigation surfaces for key user flows.

+This package is also inspired by work by the Wolt team on wolt_modal_sheet package

 ## Contributing
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!